-- Headteacher also means Head of College and Principal - School also means College, Academy or Academies - MAT refers to Multi-Academy Trust
+- Headteacher also means Head of College and Principal - School also means College, Academy or Academies - References to school are taken to mean any school within the Four Cs Multi-Academy Trust

 - 3.4 All employees must complete a self-certification form detailing the reason for absence for any period of sickness absence up to 7 days.
-The self-certification form must be completed immediately on return to duty and returned to the designated person. - 3.5 A medical certificate (a "Statement of Fitness for Work" hereinafter called a "Fit Note") must be provided from the EIGHTH day of absence (including Saturdays and Sundays).
+The self-certification form must be completed immediately on return to duty and returned to the designated person. - A medical certificate (a "Statement of Fitness for Work" hereinafter called a "Fit Note") must be provided from the EIGHTH day of absence (including Saturdays and Sundays).
 This should be provided to the designated person as soon as possible and if absence continues further Fit Notes should be provided to cover the whole period of absence.
-Failure to do so may result in non payment of sick pay (where applicable) and/or disciplinary action if appropriate. - 3.6 Employees must continue to submit Fit Notes during school closure periods. - The school may take a copy of the Fit Note for their records and return the original copy to the employee. - 3.8 An employee shall if required at any time, attend an Occupational Health (OH) or other medical appointment/examination by a registered medical practitioner nominated by the school.
+Failure to do so may result in non payment of sick pay (where applicable) and/or disciplinary action if appropriate. - 3.6 Employees must continue to submit Fit Notes during school closure periods. - The school may take a copy of the Fit Note for their records and return the original copy to the employee. - 3.8 An employee shall if required at any time, attend an Occupational Health (OH) or other medical appointment/examination by a registered medical practitioner nominated by the school. - 3.9 Employees should inform their line manager if they are experiencing any difficulties in the workplace due to a health condition so that this can be discussed and support identified and as well as any other action points eg a referral to Occupational Health.
+Early notification will help line managers to determine the most appropriate course of action to support an employee's individual needs. - There may be some instances where the employee may be reluctant to discuss this with their line manager because of the nature of their condition eg, menopause.
+Where employees who do not wish to discuss the issue with their direct line manager, they may find it helpful to have an initial discussion with a trusted colleague or another manager instead or a trade union representative if there is one in the workplace. - 3.11 It is recognised that female employees may need support and adjustments at work before the menopause (known as the perimenopause) as well as during and after the menopause and they are encouraged to raise this as outlined in 3.9.
+It is understood that the menopause and perimenopause is an individual experience.
+Therefore, the age a female employee experiences symptoms can vary significantly as well the type of symptoms, severity of symptoms as well as the adjustments required.
+In addition, a trans man someone who proposes to go through, is going through or has gone through a process, or part of a process, to change their gender from woman to man may go through perimenopausal and menopausal symptoms.
+Early menopause can also take place following certain surgery or health conditions.
+Please refer to the MAT Menopause policy.